z-dickson/covid_legislators_replication/ReadMe.md

 7. `requirements.py` - Python library requirements
 8. `requirements.R` - R library requirements

-The entire analysis can be run from the `master.py` file.
-Navigate to the directory and run the following in your terminal:
+Additionally, there are two folders with contain the individuals scripts for the analysis (`individual_files`) and all the compiled files (`compiled_files`).
+If these are not of interest, you can delete both folders and just compile the entire replication using the `master.py` file.
+Clone the repo, navigate to the new directory and run the following in your terminal:

 ```python3 master.py```